 Foods That Boost Good Cholesterol (HDL)

 Boosting good cholesterol (HDL) is like giving your body a shield against heart problems.
-Imagine HDL zipping through your blood, picking up the bad cholesterol, and taking it away before it can cause any trouble.
+Imagine HDL zipping through your blood, picking up the bad cholesterol, and carrying it away before it can cause any trouble.
 That’s the cholesterol-lowering mechanism in action, working to keep your heart safe.

 Foods to Avoid or Consume in Moderation